 Connectivity: USB, HDMI, Wi-Fi, NFC

-Build Quality and Ergonomics: well built and ergonomic
+Build Quality and Ergonomics: Multi-angle touchscreen, electronic viewfinder

 Canon EOS R5 Mark II Body